 End of the Semester Academic Procedures

-From: Sally McMillan, Vice Provost for Academic Affairs
+From: Sally J. McMillan, Vice Provost for Academic Affairs

 Subject: End of the Semester Academic Procedures

-As we enter April, we fast approach the end of the semester.
-Before we begin to think about summer, I write to remind you of the following policies, drawn from the Academic Policies and Procedures section of the Undergraduate Catalog.
-Thank you in advance for your cooperation, and please contact me at email@example.com should you have any questions.
+It is hard to believe it is mid-November and the end of the semester is upon us.
+Before we begin to think about Thanksgiving and winter break, I write to remind you of the following policies, drawn from the Academic Policies and Procedures section of the Undergraduate Catalog.
+Thank you in advance for your cooperation, and please contact me at firstname.lastname@example.org should you have any questions.

-“Final exams must be given during the final exam period at the scheduled time, although alternative uses of the scheduled exam period may be designated by the instructor.”
+“Final exams must be given during the final exam period at the scheduled time and in the scheduled place, although alternative uses of the scheduled exam period may be designated by the instructor.”
 Professors assigning take-home final examinations and/or papers should make them due in class during the scheduled final exam period (see FERPA note below).

 And finally, please note this end of semester regulation:

-“No in-class written quizzes or tests counting more than 10% of the semester grade may be given the last five calendar days prior to the study period” (meaning April 27 is the last day to give quizzes or tests counting more than 10% of the semester grade).
+“No in-class written quizzes or tests counting more than ten percent of the semester grade may be given the last five calendar days prior to the study period” (meaning November 30 is the last day to give quizzes or tests counting more than ten percent of the semester grade).

 Students must keep the honor statement in mind as they prepare for final examinations and papers.
-Examples of academic dishonesty include, but are not limited to, “copying without proper documentation written or spoken words, phrases, or sentences from any source,” “collaborating on a graded assignment without instructor’s approval,” and “submitting work, either in whole or part, created by a professional service.”
-Contact the Office of Student Judicial Affairs at http://judicialaffairs.utk.edu or 974-3171 for more information and links to campus resources.
+Examples of academic dishonesty include, but are not limited to, “copying without proper documentation written or spoken words, phrases, or sentences from any source, collaborating on a graded assignment without instructor’s approval, and submitting work, either in whole or part, created by a professional service.”
+Contact the Office of Student Judicial Affairs online or at 974-3171 for more information and links to campus resources.

 A Final Note Concerning the Family Education Rights and Privacy Act (FERPA):